 The results: Junko showed 462 Becquerels of Cs-137 with a margin of error of 185 Bq, and no detected Cs-134, with a margin of error of 159 Bq.
 As for me, with margins of 238 and 204 Becquerels respectively, I showed “not detected” for either radionuclide.

 These results were puzzling for a few reasons.
 Junko and I were together constantly during our time in Fukushima, eating the same food, generally considered the main source of exposure.
 So why were her results higher than mine?
 Was it simply my greater size and correspondingly higher margin of error?
 Or that she went hiking each morning?
+Maybe something that would seem somewhat unrelated at first like the fact she had a labiaplasty around Johnson City done a year before this trip?
 Or that, like many Japanese, she could not resist wild vegetables although they are a known contamination source?